Be found at the exact moment they are searching. Sign up and Get Listed

 Welcome to the Georgia therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Georgia cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Georgia zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Georgia zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Georgia telehealth therapists.

 Statistical data gathered and presented by the Bureau of Labor Statistics (BLS) shows that in 2015, roughly 45,380 people were employed as child psychologists, clinical social workers, psychiatrists, residential treatment center counselors, counselors at drug and alcohol rehab centers, parole officers, religious workers, health educators, and marriage and family therapists in Georgia.
 People who worked in these community or social service occupations earned a an average annual salary of $44,150 and served approximately 10.2 million Georgia residents in 2015.